cyrus-/typy/README.md

 Let's make this happen.
 -----------------------
-I think `tydy` could bring statically typed functional programming to the masses.
-Help make it happen:
+I think `tydy` could bring typed functional programming to a massive new audience.
+Here's how you can help make it happen:
 * star this repository, share, join our gitter
 * write a tydy library (ideas and progress)
-* contribute to the patreon campaign, individually or as an organizational sponsor
-* hire me to give a training seminar, provide support or consult
 * give a talk about tydy to your local Python users group, your academic department, or to a conference (example slides)
 * join the tydy team -- there are lots of really interesting projects for anyone interested in designing and implementing programming languages and tools.

+It would really help if there was money flowing into the project as well.
+Here are some ways you can help:
+* contribute individually to the patreon campaign
+* become an organizational sponsor of tydy, and enjoy prominent placement on the website and README
+* hire me to give a training seminar, provide support or consult

 License
 -------